10 Top Italian Luxury Handbag Brands

 On a similar vein, Italy is also famous for leather craftsmanship.
 Leather belts, leather gloves, leather wallets, leather shoes, leather handbags… I’ve even seen delicate leather bookmarks.
 Italian pellettieri are very proud of their craft and will issue certificates to prove their leather product is 100% genuine Italian leather.

 If you combine these two points of pride in Italy, you end up with one of the most sought-after Italian products: luxury leather fashion handbags.
-I present, for your reading pleasure, the top nine most famous Italian fashion houses known for their leather handbags.
+For your reading pleasure, I present the top Ten most famous Italian fashion houses known for their leather handbags.

 Moschino’s specialty is leather.
 Their leather handbags are vastly different from Prada’s chic and timelessly simple style.
 You can find edgy leather bags that bring to mind a biker gang; simple, minimalistic handbags with a quirky surprise (like a handle designed to look like a fork); and clutches with exciting animal prints.
 Across the globe, there are over 150 Moschino boutiques, amongst which 7 are located in Moschino’s home country of Italy.

 Dolce & Gabanna, a store founded near Milan, is known for its bright, colorful, and oftentimes animal printed clothing patterns.
 While Gabbana was born in Milan, Dolce was born in Siciliy and cites his home region as a big inspiration for his designs.
 It’s chic, bold, and, on a fundamental level, eclectic.
 As a contrast, the majority of Dolce & Gabanna’s luxury handbags are more subtle in design, particularly those made of leather.
 Usually, they are one solid color, with interesting shapes and include the big, iconic DG logo.
 In total, they have 28 Dolce & Gabbana stores in Italy, and many more throughout the world.